 The pilot phase of this project aims to construct an automatic wall module that covers half of the first train.
 Only two out of six platform doors at the selected Zličín Station are being scrutinized to optimize the test trial while minimizing the inconvenience to commuters.
 The construction will last until the end of October, after which the trial will begin.

 “In October, we plan to initiate test operations of the first two modules, which will still be under construction and therefore not carrying passengers.
-This phase aims to verify the correct functioning of various operational parameters, including communication and control elements, connections, and transmissions to the DPP technological network or the control dispatch room,” says the spokesman for Praha Public Transit Company (DPP) Daniel Šabík in Zdopravy.cz.
+This phase aims to verify the correct functioning of various operational parameters, including communication and control elements, connections, and transmissions to the DPP technological network or the control dispatch room,” the spokesman for Praha Public Transit Company (DPP) Daniel Šabík said.

-A blind passenger and her dog fell into the metro railway at Nové Butovice Station last June, sparking a wave of new safety protocols from the DPP.
-The implementation of the security wall is a precautionary measure to prevent passengers from entering the train tracks accidentally or deliberately.
+A blind passenger and her dog fell into the metro railway at Nové Butovice Station last June due to the lack of security measure, sparking a wave of new safety protocols from the DPP.
+The implementation of the wall is a precautionary step to prevent passengers from entering the train tracks accidentally or deliberately.

-“I think this [the installation of automatic doors] is a very good move from the city,” says Sabina Zhaxelekova, an AAU student and local Czech resident.
+“I think this [the installation of automatic doors] is a very good move from the city,” Sabina Zhaxelekova, an AAU student and local Czech resident, said.
 “From my experience living in Prague for so long, there is such a big drinking culture that is so prone to accidents.
 Even the tourists here party too hard and end up getting hurt from fooling around at the platforms.”

 “It seems to me an unnecessary investment and a reduction of space from a visual point of view.
 You can do without the doors.
-Many countries still survive without them.”
+Many countries still survive without them,” Novotný, a citizen attendant at the DPP’s town hall, said.

 The potential success of the platform doors trial will launch Prague’s transportation system into a new era of automation, as the plan for a fully computerized, human-free C-line and D-line (still under construction) is already underway.